italosilva18/cte_mdfe_api/README.md

 - `DJANGO_SECRET_KEY` – Secret key for cryptographic signing.
 - `DJANGO_DEBUG` – Set to `true` or `false`.
 Use `false` in production.
 - `DJANGO_ALLOWED_HOSTS` – Comma separated list of hosts that can serve the app.

+A `.env.example` file with these variables is included in the repository.
+Copy it to `.env` and update the values for your environment.

 ## Running Tests